vansdardy/UBC-Note-Collections/Year 3/README.md

-This may be updated later.
+There will not be organized notes except for the quantum physics course, will be slowly updated as time progresses.